Awards from the Canada Foundation for Innovation (CFI) are granted to the university as an institution rather than to an individual Faculty member.

 |February||Research Acceleration and Strategic Initiatives (RASI) invites eligible Project Leaders to submit a request for IOF.|

-Project Leaders submit one signed original hard copy of the IOF Application Form to the IPO for CFI Advisory Committee Review.
+Project Leaders submit the signed copy of the IOF Application Form to the CFI Advisory Committee for review.

 Refer also to Tips for Completing the IOF application.